mixxorz/mixxorz.github.io/_drafts/2016-11-15-settings-management-in-django.md

 }
 ~~~

-`env()` will return the value for the given key, or if its not set, the default I specified earlier on.
+`env()` will return the value for the given key, or if its not set, the default we specified earlier on.
 If no value is found and there's no default value, `django-environ` will raise an exception.

-> If you've set `DATBASE_URL`, `django-environ`  can automatically parse and convert it into a database configuration dictionary ready to be used by Django.
+> If `DATBASE_URL` is set, `django-environ`  can automatically parse and convert it into a database configuration dictionary ready to be used by Django.

 Simple stuff, but this actually solves both of our issues.
-Sensitive settings are still set in environment variables, but you can conveniently override them in the `.env` file during local development.
-And to make your app run in different environments, you only need to set the appropriate settings in the `.env` file.
+Sensitive settings are still set in environment variables, but we can conveniently override them in the `.env` file during local development.
+And to make our app run in different environments, we only need to set the appropriate settings in the `.env` file.

 Real cool.